 Rocket into Reading

-Whilst my ‘target audience’ here was for the younger children learning to read or needing further support, admittedly it didn’t happen these two days.
+Whilst my ‘target audience’ was for the younger children learning to read or needing further support, admittedly it didn’t happen these two days.
 The older, independent readers however are always reading and continued to do so.
-Very happy to note Princess taking her reading ‘up a notch’ and currently tackling Jane Eyre, thanks to Anna Maria’s suggestion, teen girls always listen to big sisters:)
+Happy to note Princess taking her reading ‘up a notch’ and currently tackling Jane Eyre.
+Thanks to Anna Maria’s suggestion, teen girls always listen to big sisters:)

 Off to a great start, looking forward to what next week may bring:)